Platinum: Means of malleability

 Karl von Sickingen researched platinum extensively in 1772.
 He succeeded in making malleable platinum by alloying it with gold, dissolving the alloy in hot aqua regia, precipitating the platinum with ammonium chloride, igniting the ammonium chloroplatinate, and hammering the resulting finely divided platinum to make it cohere.
 Franz Karl Achard made the first platinum crucible in 1784.
 He worked with the platinum by fusing it with arsenic, then later volatilizing the arsenic.

-Because the other platinum-family members were not discovered yet (platinum was the first in the list), Scheffer and Sickingen made the false assumption that due to its hardness—which is slightly more than for pure iron—platinum would be a relatively non-pliable material, even brittle at times, when in fact its ductility and malleability are close to that of gold.
+Because the other platinum-family members were not discovered yet (platinum was the first), Scheffer and Sickingen made the false assumption that due to its hardness—which is slightly more than for pure iron—platinum would be a relatively non-pliable material, even brittle at times, when in fact its ductility exceeds that of gold and its malleability similar to gold's.
 Their assumptions could not be avoided because the platinum they experimented with was highly contaminated with minute amounts of platinum-family elements such as osmium and iridium, amongst others, which embrittled the platinum alloy.
-Alloying this impure platinum residue called "plyoxen" with gold was the only solution at the time to obtain a pliable compound, but nowadays, very pure platinum is available and extremely long wires can be drawn from pure platinum, very easily, due to its crystalline structure, which is similar to that of many soft metals.
+Alloying this impure platinum residue called "plyoxen" with gold as the only solution at the time to obtain a pliable compound.
+Presently, very pure platinum is readily available, and extremely long wires can easily be drawn from pure platinum due to its crystalline structure, which is similar to that of many soft metals.

+"Platinum age" in Spain

 In 1786, Charles III of Spain provided a library and laboratory to Pierre-François Chabaneau to aid in his research of platinum.
 Chabaneau succeeded in removing various impurities from the ore, including gold, mercury, lead, copper, and iron.
 This led him to believe he was working with a single metal, but in truth the ore still contained the yet-undiscovered platinum-group metals.
 This led to inconsistent results in his experiments.
 At times, the platinum seemed malleable, but when it was alloyed with iridium, it would be much more brittle.
 Sometimes the metal was entirely incombustible, but when alloyed with osmium, it would volatilize.
 After several months, Chabaneau succeeded in producing 23 kilograms of pure, malleable platinum by hammering and compressing the sponge form while white-hot.
-Chabeneau realized the infusibility of platinum would lend value to objects made of it, and so started a business with Joaquín Cabezas producing platinum ingots and utensils.
+Chabeneau realized the infusibility of platinum would lend value to objects made of it and so started a business with Joaquín Cabezas producing platinum ingots and utensils.
 This started what is known as the "platinum age" in Spain.